SeregaZH/LinqToYql/README.md

 LinqToYql
 =========

-IQuerable interaface implementation for access to the YQL API
+IQuerable interaface implementation to access to the YQL API